woohp/editor/README.md

 https://woohp.github.io/editor/

 This is an online, collaborative, decentralized text editor.
-It uses publically available webtorrent trackers for peer discovery, after which all communication is fully peer-to-peer.
+Public webtorrent trackers are used for peer discovery, after which all communication is peer-to-peer.